|Medical Guardian||Philips Lifeline||Life Alert||ADT||LifeFone||MobileHelp||LifeStation||Bay Alarm Medical|

-- Emergency contacts: One of the advantages of medical alert systems over 911, is that operators will dispatch ambulance services and contact listed family members.
-In some cases, after assessing a situation, they may determine only a family member needs to be called.
+- Emergency contacts: One of the advantages medical alert systems have over 911, is that operators will dispatch ambulance services and contact listed family members.
+In some cases, after assessing a situation, they may determine that an ambulance is not necessary and only a family member needs to be called.
 Check to see how many emergency contacts you're allowed to list, and how many phone numbers per contact.

 - Reputation / experience: There are a LOT of medical alert companies out there.
 You do not want to put your or a loved one's life in the hands of an outfit that is just starting out, has a poor reputation or a bad track record.
 We believe our list above is a great starting point.
 Be wary of customer reviews as unethical companies can easily manipulate reviews in their favor through fake reviews and comments.
 Check their BBB rating for added comfort.